kitsorfan/SaaS-team-8-askmeanything/README.md

     ">
      Documentation:

-    VPP file includes UML Component diagrams for all architectures (MVC, SOA, Microservices), Deployment diagram for MVC, Sequence Diagram for MVC and ERD
+    VPP file includes UML Component diagrams for all architectures (MVC, SOA, Microservices).
+    Deployment diagram for MVC.
+    Sequence Diagram for MVC and ERD
 </dl>